juba/robservable/README.md

 # robservable

-The goal of this package is to allow the use of [Observable](https://observablehq.com/) notebooks (or part of them) as htmlwidgets in R.
+This package allows the use of [Observable](https://observablehq.com/) notebooks (or parts of them) as `htmlwidgets` in R.

 Note that *it is not an `iframe` embedding a whole notebook* -- cells are `<div>` included directly in your document or application.
 You can choose what cells to display, update cell values from R, and add observers to cells to get their values back into a Shiny application.

-The following GIF shows a quick example of reusing a bar chart race notebook inside R with our own data :
+The following GIF shows a quick example of reusing a bar chart race notebook inside R with our own data.

 ![example](https://raw.githubusercontent.com/juba/robservable/master/resources/screencast_0.2.gif)